-Just like on Erev Shabbos, it is preferable to refrain from a proper meal once the tenth Halachic hour of the day begins (3:16pm) in order to properly enjoy the Yom Tov meal at night.
+It is preferable to avoid beginning a proper meal once the tenth Halachic hour of the day begins (4:18pm) in order to properly enjoy the Yom Tov meal at night.
 However, one may snack in small quantities.

 One immerses in a Mikvah after midday.